Mickey's Follies: Reception

 In Mickey's Movies: The Theatrical Films of Mickey Mouse, Gijs Grob writes: "Mickey's Follies is Disney's second serious attempt at lip synch, after The Karnival Kid.
 Mickey sings much more than in the former cartoon, and the all-too-literal mouth movements give him many awkward facial expressions.
 Later, the animators would learn to tone down the mouth movements, keeping Mickey's face more consistent without losing the illusion of speech."

 Motion Picture News (September 14, 1929): "Walt Disney's creation, the popular Mickey Mouse, sings and dances in a typical barnyard frolic, which is the tenth of the series of Mickey films.
 Strictly speaking, it is not as good as some of its predecessors, but it certainly contains plenty of laughs, nevertheless.
 One of the weak spots in the film is the injection of a theme song sung by Mickey Mouse; it seems rather flat.
 Another thing to notice was the cartoon work, which was not executed with the nicety that some of the other cartoons have.
 However, the laugh material far outburdens the few shortcomings.
 The animals have a grand time and the fun is shared by the audience.
-Some of the barnyard folk are sitting on an outhouse, and in their ecstacy over Mickey's performance they crash in the roof.
+Some of the barnyard folk are sitting on an outhouse, and in their ecstasy over Mickey's performance they crash in the roof.
 Immediately the door opens and a pig runs out with his pants down.
 Can you imagine?
 Movie audiences relish this sort of screen fun, and Mickey's Follies is supplied with enough laughs to make them gurge heartily and long."